|

-Most of my work with Clarence Clemons is done on the road, using rented gear, so there's a shortage of photos of me playing my own drums.
-These photos are from a recent recording session with Thursday's Child.
+Most of my work with Clarence Clemons was done on the road, using rented gear, so there's a shortage of photos of me playing my own drums.
+These photos are from an older recording session with Thursday's Child.
 They show my typical setup for session work, which includes two rack toms, but for live work I only use one rack tom, a holdover from my jazz background.
-I basically own a big stack of maple drums that I've accumulated over the years, all at least 20 years old.
+I basically own a big stack of maple drums that I've accumulated over the years, all at least 30 years old.
 From this stack, I pick and choose my setup based on the nature of the gig.
 They consist of several brands - the thing that unifies them is how great each drum sounds, and the fact that their natural maple finish provides the professional look of a matched kit.
 Among the stack o' drums are the following:

 NOTE: Click on each picture to see larger version.